axibase/atsd/rule-engine/scheduled-rules.md

 `timer_15m` | 15 minutes.
 `timer_1h` | 1 hour.

-By reacting to a `timer` metric, the rule can be evaluated at the desired frequency, for example, every 15 minutes:
+By reacting to a `timer` metric, the rule can be evaluated at the specified frequency, for example, every 15 minutes:

 ![](./images/timer.png)